-1. Make sure you attend a couple of comedy open mic as an audience member.
-Verify that what I have revealed in this article is correct.
+1. Make sure you attend a couple of comedy open mics as an audience member.
+Verify that what I have revealed in this special report is correct.

 2. I have quite a bit of free training content that is immediately available for your review right now (no sign up required) on the Stand-up Fast Track Course page that includes: